WestonThayer/portfolio2/README.md

 2. Install Git and [git-lfs](https://git-lfs.github.com/)
 3. `npm install`

+## Running

+`npm run watch`.
+Doesn't watch for changes to assets, so you need to restart the server if you're changing those.

+## Deploying

+`npm run deploy`.
+Doesn't actually deploy, just puts files in `dist/` that are minified, autoprefixed, etc. Copy those to the server.

 ## Creating image assets

 Most photos will probably be responsive images.
 If that's the case, these are the widths to export.